roeybiran/personal-website/src/content/release-notes/finbar.md

 ### What’s New

+- The main window can now be freely resized (down to a minimum size).
 - Filtering through the items list is now faster.
 - Refined the way menu items are searched and displayed.
-[Read more about this change here]().
+[Read more about this change here](https://www.roeybiran.com/apps/finbar/help#how-searching-works).
 - The help button under the rule editor now links directly to the relevant section in the user guide.
 - Options menu:
   - Changed item order slightly.